Music therapists use music creatively to help clients address their social, emotional, psychological, physical or communication needs

 • work-based learning - supervision, in-service training, peer review and discussion with colleagues

-• professional activity - involvement in a professional body such as the BAMT, lecturing and teaching, presentation at conferences
+• professional activity - involvement in a professional body such as the BAMT, lecturing and teaching and presenting at conferences

-• formal training and education - top-up courses, submission of papers to a journal, undertaking research
+• formal training and education - top-up courses, writing papers or articles and undertaking research

 • self-directed learning - reading professional journals and news articles.